Lactate Threshold test

 Athletes: Recreational Elite Middle-Career - ALL BENEFIT

-"I adapted my athlete's workouts as soon as I saw their results and mine!
+"I changed my athlete's workouts when I saw their results and mine!
 My tempo runs were too slow and my endurance runs too fast.
 My ironman training is on a better course now.
 Thank you to the very professional and energetic team at ProLytics.
 They cheered me on to go for one more test set."

 Dave Dame, Certified Triathlon Coach, Runner's Life, Peterborough, ON